akelm/YAMS/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 [License file](LICENCSE)

+# To do
+- [ ] Total energy extracted from dipole from Green functions in section 9. in [Moroz2005](https://doi.org/10.1016/j.aop.2004.07.002)
+- [ ] x-axis label in plotting when one variable is dipole position
+- [ ] change base path explicitly to the one of yams/yams.py, regardless of from which directory it is opened